Data-driven approximation of Koopman operators and generators: Convergence rates and error bounds: Numerical experiments

 with $\gamma =-0.8, \delta = -0.7$. \item The overdamped Langevin dynamics corresponding to the two-dimensional double-well potential $V(x)=(x_1^2-1)^2 + x_2^2$ with anisotropic diffusion, whose drift and diffusion terms are given by

 respectively. \item The one-dimensional Ornstein--Uhlenbeck process given by

-This SDE has a unique invariant distribution $\mathcal{N}\qty(0,\frac{1}{4})$. \end{enumerate} For each of the dynamical systems, we aim to reconstruct the Koopman operator or its infinitesimal generator from data.
+This SDE has a unique invariant distribution $\mathcal{N}\qty(0,\frac{1}{2\beta})$.
+We choose $\alpha=1$ and $\beta=2$. \end{enumerate} For each of the dynamical systems, we aim to reconstruct the Koopman generator, the Perron Frobenius generator or the Koopman operator.
 We will specify the precise setup below.
 In each case, we compute the normalized error

 of the data-driven matrix $\wh{\bm{A}}_{NM}$ with respect to the true Galerkin projection $\bm{A}_N$ in \eqref{Koopman generator}, where we consider as a proxy for $\bm{A}_N$ the result of gEDMD with a large number of data points.
 In the two-dimensional case, we use the domain $\X =[-2,2] \times [-1,1]$ and in the one-dimensional case, we define $\X =[-2,2]$.
+In all cases, we consider the Lebesgue measure on $\X$.
 For the three dynamical systems introduced above, we now study three different scenarios: the large data limit, the large dictionary limit, and the large data limit when using noisy data.